EDP in Labour Laws for Managers Batch-8

 - Managers handling contract and implementation

-Course PedagogyThe classes for this programme will be delivered through LIVE lectures using Video Conference technology at nominated UCS-VCNow virtual classrooms centres across India.
+Course PedagogyThe classes for this programme will be delivered through LIVE lectures using Video Conference technology at nominated UCS-VCNow online classes conducted through direct to the device.
 The pedagogy will comprise of case studies, interactive sessions, project work and class exercises imparted by XLRI’s faculty in order to help participants gain the knowledge, understanding, and hands-on skills to immediately apply their learning in the workplace.
-Additionally, participants opting for Certificate of Completion will be assigned project work and presentations that will be evaluated by the Faculty in addition to providing individual feedback.

 AssessmentThere are periodic evaluations built in throughout the duration of the course.
 Concerned Professors may assess the performance of the participants in the form of quizzes, assignment, test etc. Participants who successfully complete the same along with the requisite attendance criteria will be awarded a certificate of completion by XLRI.